IBM/zDLC/README.md

-The compiled models take advantage of IBM zSystems technologies including SIMD on IBM z13 and later and the Integrated Accelerator for AI available on IBM z16 without changes to the original model.
+The compiled models take advantage of IBM zSystems technologies including SIMD on IBM z13 and later and the Integrated Accelerator for AI available on IBM z16 and z17 without changes to the original model.

 ONNX is an open format for representing AI models.
 It is open source and vendor neutral.
 Some AI frameworks directly support exporting to .onnx format.
 For